 Now let's look at the actual process of applying these colour corrections and colour grades.

-There are so many different ways to colour tone an image so please do what works for you, but I simply use curves.
-The reason for this is that curves interact with each other in a more dynamic way compared to other colouring options.
-For example if I tweak the midtones, it affects both the shadows and highlights slightly as well which gives a far more organic feel to the colouring.
+There are so many ways to colour-tone an image, so please do what works for you, but I simply use curves.
+The reason is that curves interact with each other more dynamically than other colouring options.
+For example, if I tweak the midtones, it slightly affects both the shadows and highlights, giving a far more organic feel to the colouring.
 Also, curves are incredibly good for being adjusted multiple times after the fact and can also be manipulated very intuitively when looking for a desired effect and colour.

-In the above shot you see my Photoshop layout where the colour correction curves are split into the three colour channels of Red, Green and Blue.
-On top of that I then add a complete new set of curves that are my colour grading curves.
-Again these consist of the individual Red, Green and Blue channels.
+In the shot above, you see my Photoshop layout, where the colour correction curves are split into the three colour channels: Red, Green, and Blue.
+On top of that, I then add a completely new set of curves that are my colour grading curves.
+Again, these consist of the individual Red, Green and Blue channels.
 This is done so that I only ever modify the red curve in the red channel, the green curve in the green channel and so on.
-This makes it very easy to turn individual colour channels on and off and see what colour is affecting what.
+This makes it very easy to turn individual colour channels on and off and see which colour affects which.

-For example I might come back and look at this image later on only to feel that it's too red, I can then go in adjust that one channel accordingly, safe in the knowledge that I wont be adding other colour issues in the process.
+For example, I might come back to this image later and feel it's too red.
+I can then go in and adjust that one channel accordingly, safe in the knowledge that I won't be adding other colour issues in the process.

 The Individual Colour Correction Curves

-Above we can see the three curves for each of the RGB channel curves.
-Granted these curves will be different for each shoot but I thought it might provide some further insight into how I arrived at my final colour corrected image.
+Above, we can see the three curves for each RGB channel.
+Granted, these curves will vary for each shoot, but I thought they might provide further insight into how I arrived at my final colour-corrected image.

 Curves Catchup

-Adding and moving one node will affect colour and tone across the entire curve unless it is anchored elsewhere.
-For example here you see the highlight node being lifted but it is also lifting the midtones too.
-A smooth curve with as few a points as possible will often yield the most natural results.
+Adding or moving a single node will affect colour and tone across the entire curve unless it is anchored elsewhere.
+For example, you can see the highlight node being lifted, and it is also lifting the midtones.
+A smooth curve with as few points as possible will often yield the most natural results.

 Pro Tip: Don't forget that you can also shift the black and white points.
 Here we see that I have lifted the very bottom left node up slightly.
 This will add green to all the pure black areas of the shot.
 The same could also be done at the other end in the far top right at the white point too.